-Objective Description such data.
+Objective Description O.MEDIATE The TOE must protect user data in accordance with its security policy, and must mediate all requests to access such data.
 O.RESIDUAL_INFORMATION The TOE will ensure that any information contained in a protected resource within its Scope of Control is not inappropriately disclosed when the resource is reallocated.
-O.TOE_ACCESS The TOE will provide functionality that controls a user's logical access to user data and to the TSF.
+O.TOE_ACCESS The TOE will provide functionality that controls a user's logical access 2 to user data and to the TSF.